PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 <hr>

 This is the brand new wired controller setup that is much easier to do than the old AVR8 ones using Arduino or Teensy.
-This is the recommended controller for new and existing users alike as it is the only easy-to-setup controller that works on the Switch 2.
+This is the recommended controller for new and existing users alike as it is the only easiest to setup wired controller.

 If you are setting up a wired controller setup for the first time, we recommend this option.